|

 annually.

-Screen rankings come out on Friday, and backtests are typically done with
+Screen rankings come out on Friday, and backtests are typically done

-This lag between ranking and trading can be varied from zero days (trade on
+rankings.
+This lag between ranking and trading can be varied from

-Friday) and upward.
+zero days (trade on Friday) and upward.

 |